-Given the commencement of the release of desalinated produced water an EA amendment application was submitted to the Department of Environment and Sciences (DES) on 18 April 2018 which was later authorised on 11 June 2018.
-The amendment removed the conditions of the EA associated with the baseline biological assessment and biological monitoring (former EA conditions B19 - B24).
-The current EA is dated 3 November 2022.
+An EA amendment application was submitted to the Department of Environment and Sciences (DES) on 18 April 2018 to remove the requirement for baseline biological assessment and biological monitoring (former EA conditions B19 - B24), which became redundant after the commencement of the release.
+This EA amendment was authorised on 11 June 2018.
+The current EA is dated 25 August 2023.